What Is Health Insurance?

 Coverage isn't the only thing to keep in mind when selecting a health plan that’s right for you.
 Other factors include:

 - Copayments (or copay)—a fixed dollar amount you pay when you visit a doctor or other provider for service.

 - Deductibles—the amount you must pay before your insurance plan begins to pay its portion.

 - Coinsurance—the percentage of the cost you pay after you meet your deductible.

 - Out-of-pocket maximum—the most you'll have to pay for medical and prescription drugs in a calendar year.
-If you reach your out-of-pocket maximum, the plan will pay 100% of your covered medical expenses for the remainder of the year.
+If you reach your in-network out-of-pocket maximum, the plan will pay 100% of your covered medical expenses for the remainder of the year.